 Committee structure and roles:

-The Examination Committee will consist of three "research stream" full-time faculty members, namely the Supervisor, one Supervisory Committee member, and a Biology faculty member external to the committee.
+The Examination Committee will consist of three "research stream" full-time faculty members, namely the Supervisor, one Supervisory Committee member and a Biology faculty member external to the committee.
 At least two of the examiners must be full members or associates of the Department of Biology.
 A member of the BGSC serves as Chair of the exam and will be appointed by the Associate Chair.

 Please note: Additional committee members may be included assuming they meet the above criteria.
 Such members could vote on the student’s performance as well.
 A member who does not meet the above criteria, including teaching/CLA faculty, could still serve on the committee, but will not be recorded on the transfer examination form, unless approved in writing by the Dean of Science and the Dean of the School of Graduate Studies.

 The BGSC member will chair the examination.
 The TE Chair will ensure that the process occurs in accordance with established procedures (outlined above) and will be responsible for completing a new "Transfer Examination Form" in consultation with other committee members.

 The TE Chair will complete the "Transfer Examination Form".
 The following items will be addressed in the Form,